Is this topic for you?

 about having depression.
 Don't let these feelings stand in the way of getting

 treatment.
 Remember that depression is a common illness.
-Depression affects the
+It affects the

 young and old, men and women, all ethnic groups, and all professions.